laginha/yard/docs/utils/decorators.md

 ## login_required

 Check if user is authenticated.

-If not, returns a *Not Authorized* response (status 401).
+Uses the *django's* `login_required` decorator thus it accepts the same arguments plus an extra one:

+- `redirect`: determines whether it should redirect to the login url or return a *Not Authorized* response (status 401), if the user is not authenticated. (defaults to `False`)

 ```python
 from yard.resources.decorators import login_required